sincerelyyyash/octamarket/backend/services/server/README.md

-# Copy Trading Server
+# Opinion Markets Server

-A Rust-based API server for copy trading on prediction markets.
+A Rust-based API server for copy trading on prediction markets with integrated market data indexing.

 ## Prerequisites